IRS Collection Appeals Program & Form 9423

 Installment Agreement Rejection

 The IRS may reject your installment agreement request if your proposed monthly payment is too low.
-For example, the debt will not be paid off by the time the statutes expire.
+For example, the liability will not be paid off by the time the statutes expire.
 You can use the CAP procedure to appeal this decision.

 The IRS won’t seize your assets until 30 days after the rejection occurs or until appeals complete their review.